 What Jugger Looks Like to an Observer

-Once hit, a player drops to his knees and counts with fingers in the air so everyone in the game knows how long they are down.
+Once hit, a player drops to their knees and counts with their fingers in the air, so everyone in the game knows how long they are down.

 There is an object to the game.
 There is a ball.
 Each team has one carrier whose goal is to put the ball into a bucket.